Thyroid Clinic

 Aside from work, I enjoy walking my 3 dogs, ski- ing, and singing in a local choir.

-Dr Susan Connell (She/Hers)
+Dr Susan Connell (She/Her)

 GP